natalieagus/50002-2022/_fpga/fpga_3.md

 1. The standard `reset` button will not work anymore to reset this unit with custom clock, so you have to perform a **manual reset.**
 2. There's **no easy way** to synchronize the reset of this unit with custom clock and the reset of other units with FPGA clock.
 Depending on your design, it might be *problematic* if some units come out of reset earlier / later than others.

-<span style="background-color:yellow"> By definition, a system reset must reset ALL components synchronously </span>.
+ <span style="background-color:yellow; color: black"> By definition, a system reset must reset ALL components synchronously </span>.

 ### Manual Reset with Another Button